The 4 Key Hormones Affecting Hunger

 How to Keep it in Check: Lose weight slowly, aiming for no more than a half-pound to 2-lb weight loss per week.
 Also, occasionally indulging in high-carbohydrate foods can bump up leptin.

 3. Obsetatin is a hormone that slows down the digestive process, suppressing hunger.
+When it's not at the correct level, mayhem ensues.

 How to Keep it in Check: Researchers are still trying to figure this one out, but it appears that getting enough sleep, reducing stress, and eating a balanced diet help your body produce enough obsetatin.